 The MAYFLOWER online library catalog is a gateway to discover information and research materials.
-It contains records to locate and access physical and virtual items—books and e-books, e-texts, videos and sound recordings, musical scores, and other materials—available to you through Piedmont College Library.
+It contains records to locate and access physical and virtual items—books and e-books, e-texts, videos and sound recordings, musical scores, and other materials—available to you through Piedmont University Library.

 This special version of the MAYFLOWER online catalog searches for all the ebooks the Library licenses for its users.
 When you find something of interest, you can link directly to the title.
 Collections included (over 535,000 titles):Cambridge Histories Online, Credo Reference Ebooks, ProQuest Ebook Central, EBSCO Ebooks, EBSCO Academic Ebooks, Oxford Reference Ebooks, SAGE Knowledge Ebooks, Wiley Ebooks.

 Credo Reference presents content from hundreds of reference books from some of the world's best reference publishers covering every major subject.
 There are over 3 million entries, 65,000+ images (art, diagrams, interactive maps and photos).

 The content is enriched by a network of cross-reference links that cut across topics, titles and publishers to provide accurate, contextual results.
 Credo includes millions of cross-references and contains dictionaries, bilingual dictionaries, thesauri, encyclopedias, quotations and atlases, plus a wide range of subject-specific titles covering everything from art to accountancy to zoology, science to Shakespeare, and law to literature.